Top tips for choosing private health insurance

 6. Adjust your private health to make it more affordable

 • Customise your excess.
-If you choose a higher excess (what you agree to pay if you make a claim and are treated in hospital), it’ll usually reduce your premiums.
+Some policies allow you to choose from various excess options.
+If you choose a higher excess (what you agree to pay if you make a claim and are treated in hospital), it’ll usually result in lower premiums.
 Because your excess is a fixed amount, it won’t change whether you require treatment for one week or one month.

 • Choose a co-payment.
-A co-payment is a fee you agree to pay for every day you’re admitted as a patient in a hospital.
+A co-payment is an out-of-pocket cost you agree to pay for every day you’re admitted as an inpatient in a hospital.
 If your co-payment is less than what the excess would be and you know how long you’ll be staying at the hospital, it could be the more affordable option.
 Some co-payments will be capped at a maximum charge per person, despite the length of your stay.

-In some cases, a policy may have an excess and a co-payment.
-It is therefore important to consider the different options available when joining or switching your private hospital insurance.
+In some cases, a policy may have an excess and a co-payment, so it’s important to consider the different options available when joining or switching your private hospital insurance.

 7. Are you covered if you need an ambulance?

-Did you know that ambulances aren’t free in all Australian states and territories?
-While the Queensland and Tasmanian state governments cover residents in these states, Australians elsewhere will require specific ambulance cover to avoid footing the whole bill.
+While the Queensland and Tasmanian state governments cover residents in these states, Australians elsewhere will need specific ambulance cover to avoid footing the whole bill.

-This means you could be left with significant out-of-pocket expenses if you require an ambulance but don’t have ambulance cover.
-This is another thing to think about when choosing health insurance.
+This means you could be left with significant out-of-pocket expenses if you require an ambulance but don’t have ambulance cover, so this is another thing to think about when choosing health insurance.
 Keep in mind though that ambulance cover may also be taken out separately to private health cover, which may be more comprehensive.

 8. Reassess your insurance regularly

 Whether it’s an industry-wide premium rate rise or you’ve been with your health fund for a while and aren’t sure if it’s still the best option for you, it’s always a good idea to reassess your cover.
-In addition to making sure you still require the services your health insurance covers, it’s an opportunity to assess whether you could pay less for the same or similar products elsewhere.
+In addition to making sure you still benefit from the services your health insurance includes, it’s an opportunity to assess whether you could pay less for the same or similar products elsewhere.

 Curious how private health insurance compares to Medicare?
 Learn more about the difference between the public and private health system with our guide.